 A daily conference during which residents sign-out patients and present the most valuable teaching points from the previous 24 hours.
 A short teaching presentation is given daily during this conference.

-Marks the beginning of Wednesday’s educational block.
-Residents and medical students are required to read a chapter per week set forth by the two-year American College of Surgeons’ curriculum.
+Residents are required to read a chapter per week set forth by the two-year American College of Surgeons’ curriculum.
 They participate in weekly topic discussions and lectures.
 The chiefs and senior residents are responsible for preparing these conferences and an attending with expertise on the topic mentors each session.

 Mortality and Morbidity Conference